michmzr/michmzr.github.io/about.md

 key: page-about
 ---

-## About me
+# About me

 :wave: Hello World!

 My name is Michał Mazur and this is my technical blog or my library with my thoughts, case studies from my career, tutorials etc.
-I cover a wide range of topics like productivity, projekt management, devops, programming, software architecture etc.
+I cover a wide range of topics like productivity, project management, devops, programming, software architecture etc.

-I am software engineer with 10 yeard of experience in wide range of technologies and markets.
+I am software engineer with more than 10 years of experience in a wide range of technologies and markets.
 I was working for small startups to global corporations.

 <!--more-->